-On Thursday, October 28, all are invited to celebrate Halloween in Central Park and watch the Harlem Meer glow with 50 floating jack-o’-lanterns.
-Those interested in having their pumpkin on the water must bring a pumpkin that weighs about eight pounds (after it’s already carved), and are asked to drop off their carved creation at between 4 p.m. and 5:30 p.m. at their designated drop off area by the Charles A. Dana Discovery Center.
+On Thursday, October 27, all are invited to celebrate Halloween in Central Park and watch the Harlem Meer glow with 50 floating jack-o’-lanterns.
+Those interested in having their pumpkin in the pumpkin flotilla must bring a pumpkin that weighs about eight pounds (after it’s already carved), and are asked to drop off their carved creation at between 4 p.m. and 5:30 p.m. at their designated drop off area by the Charles A. Dana Discovery Center.

 The 50 that hit the water are chosen on a first come, first served basis and mini or extra-large pumpkins won’t be accepted.

 - DO bring carved, gutted pumpkins with their tops.

 - DON’T bring pumpkins with artificial decorations, such as paint, glitter, marker, food dye, paper, or plastic.
 They’ll pollute the Harlem Meer and harm the wildlife.

 - DON’T bring light bulbs, candles, or floats.
 (They’ll provide these!)